vsouza/awesome-ios/README.md

 ## Maps

-* [Route-me](https://github.com/route-me/route-me) - Open source map library for iOS.
-* [NAMapKit](https://github.com/neilang/NAMapKit) - Allows you to use custom maps in iPhone applications and attempts to mimics some of the behaviour of the MapKit framework.
 * [Mapbox GL](https://github.com/mapbox/mapbox-gl-native) - An OpenGL renderer for Mapbox Vector Tiles with SDK bindings for iOS.
-* [CMMapLauncher](https://github.com/citymapper/CMMapLauncher) - iOS library that makes it quick and easy to show directions in various mapping applications.
 * [GEOSwift](https://github.com/GEOSwift/GEOSwift) - The Swift Geographic Engine.
 * [PXGoogleDirections](https://github.com/poulpix/PXGoogleDirections) - Google Directions API helper for iOS, written in Swift
 * [Cluster](https://github.com/efremidze/Cluster) - Easy Map Annotation Clustering.